-Vita Life has grown from strength to strength and is now a significant healthcare establishment with more than 1,000 registered products throughout Australia and Asia.
-Vita Life commands the lion's share of the vitamins, minerals and supplements sector in key markets of Australia, Singapore and Malaysia.
-Vita Life aims to have an all Asia footprint.
+Vita Life has grown from strength to strength and is now a significant healthcare company with more than 1,000 registered products throughout Australia and Asia.
+Vita Life aim is to become a significant group across the breadth of Asia.